 Dr. Wendell Hendricks, Hendricks Research Foundation

-When our body’s adrenalin response (fight or flight) is activated we are hardwired to suppress uncomfortable emotional and mental states.
+When our body’s fight, flight or freeze response is activated we suppress uncomfortable emotional and mental states.
 This may have been a lifesaver for our fur-clad ancestors, but nowadays many of us live a life powered by adrenalin, overloading ourselves with unprocessed mental/emotional material.
 Fight or flight is no longer helpful or necessary.
 In fact, for most of us it becomes a liability.

 Using the mind to solve a mental or emotional issue can be a lengthy and often futile process.
 You can’t change or ‘defuse’ your past by re-thinking it.
 In fact, the reverse is often true.
 The more attention we give a particular event in our past the more meaningful it seems to be and the more ‘hold’ it has over us.

 Instead we need to go deeper and find the energy holding the issues in place.
 We need to create a shift whereby the energy can be freed and reprocessed.
 As clearing takes place, the mental, emotional and physical levels recalibrate accordingly.

 Breathwork is a quick and effective means of clearing out one’s mental and emotional systems.
 We can use it to override the fight or flight response and process emotional and mental states as they happen, preventing the need to go anywhere near the ‘overload zone’ ever again.